Let's dive right in.

-Since Harleena discovered Traffic Generation Café, she commented on every single post I published.
+Since Harleena discovered Traffic Generation Café, she commented on every single post I ever published.

-All her comments are thoughtful, to the point, and personal, which also makes them very visible in my book.
+All her comments were always thoughtful, to the point, and personal, which also makes them very visible in my book.

 Not only that, but she always, always, always shares all my posts in social media.
 She makes herself more visible by sharing good content with her followers while building relationships with other bloggers.